leechongchong/Udacity-Data-Scientist-Nanodegree/Project: Writing a Data Scientist Blog Post/README.md

 ## Results Summary

-The main results & insights of the analysis can be found at the Medium Blog post available here.
+The main results & insights of the analysis can be found at the Medium Blog post available here: https://medium.com/@taylorli1993/projecting-customer-lifetime-value-clv-for-a-mobile-game-company-59c1365017c3

 ## Acknowledgement